Responsibility of Reviewers

 Before reviewing, please note the following:

-- Is the article requested to be reviewed in accordance with your expertise?
+- Is the article requested to be reviewed by your expertise?
 If you receive a script that covers the topics that are not appropriate areas of your expertise, please notify the editor as soon as possible.
 Please recommend an alternative reviewer.

 - Do you have the time to review this paper?
 The review process must be completed within two weeks.
 If you agree and require a longer period, notify the editor as soon as possible, or suggest an alternative reviewer.